CarlaML01/Ford_GoBike_System_Data/README.md

 16- Strong correlations are observed between age and hour, as well as start_station_id and end_station_id with age.
 However, these correlations may not be directly relevant to the analysis conducted.

-These findings provide insights into user behavior, gender distribution, age demographics, and usage patterns within the bike service, which can be valuable for strategic planning, marketing campaigns, and service improvements.
+> **These findings provide insights into user behavior, gender distribution, age demographics, and usage patterns within the bike service, which can be valuable for strategic planning, marketing campaigns, and service improvements.**

-## Key Insights for Presentation

-Based on the key findings, two main threads that stand out are:

-**1. Gender Disparity in Bike Usage:**

-- Highlighting the significant difference in the number of male and female users.
-- Discussing the potential reasons behind this gender disparity.
-- Exploring strategies to encourage and promote bike usage among females.

-**2. Usage Patterns and Subscriber Loyalty:**

-- Analyzing the usage patterns during weekdays and peak hours.
-- Emphasizing the higher engagement and loyalty of subscribers.
-- Identifying opportunities to enhance the subscriber experience and attract more customers.

-**Design Changes:**
-For the presentation, I will start with bar graphs to illustrate the gender distribution, plots to showcase usage patterns over time, and proportion of subscribers and customers.
-Additionally, adding demographic breakdowns and heatmaps for popular stations and peak hours will provide a comprehensive understanding of the data.